Taxation: avoiding misuse of EIB Group operations

 Furthermore, on a risk-sensitive basis and in line with EIB Group policies, the EIB Group may decide to extend the above-mentioned approach to operations with contracting counterparties incorporated or established in jurisdictions which are generally cooperative but have not yet solved outstanding tax good governance deficiencies.
 In such cases, the checks focus on the identified deficiencies of the relevant jurisdictions.

 EIB Group contracting counterparties should take account of tax good governance principles and closely cooperate with the EIB Group for this purpose considering the relevant elements of the Anti-Tax Avoidance Toolbox in Appendix 1 to the EIB Group NCJ Policy.

 EIB Group’s ambition

-The EIB Group closely follows international developments on tax transparency, tax good governance and anti-money laundering/financing of terrorism and proactively engages in dialogue with other International Financial Institutions as well as Civil Society Organisations to maintain its leading position by setting ambitious policies and procedures taking account of best standards and practices.
+The EIB Group closely follows international developments on tax transparency, tax good governance and AML-CFT and proactively engages in dialogue with other International Financial Institutions as well as Civil Society Organisations to maintain its leading position by setting ambitious policies and procedures taking account of best standards and practices.